drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 5. Try adding a couple more pets.
 Notice, the ID field will keep incrementing.

 ### **Congratulations!** You have programmed SQL SELECT, INSERT, UPDATE, and DELETE statements to create and return data in BigQuery.
-You created Tables and Views using DDL statements in SQL, and you created custom behaviors using user-defined functions and stored procedures.
+You created tables and views using DDL statements in SQL, and you created custom behaviors using user-defined functions and stored procedures.

 ![[/fragments/endqwiklab]]